Even God Can't Change the Past

-"Even God Can't Change the Past" (titled as "Even God" on the album) is a song by Welsh recording artist Charlotte Church, released as the third single from her fifth studio album Tissues and Issues (2005).
+"Even God Can't Change the Past" (titled "Even God" on the album) is a song by Welsh recording artist Charlotte Church, released as the third single from her fifth studio album Tissues and Issues (2005).
 The song was written by Rick Nowels, George O'Dowd (Boy George) and John Themis, and produced by David Fortman.
 Released on 12 December 2005, it peaked at number 17 on the UK Singles Chart, becoming Church's fourth top 20 single.

 Background

 The song was originally titled "Who's Loving Who" and recorded by Maria Nayler and released in 1998 on a sampler CD by Deconstruction Records.
 This version was also intended to be released on Nayler's album around this time, but went unreleased until 2023 when it was made available digitally.

 Church's version was recorded in early 2005.
 It was produced by David Fortman and mixed by Steve Fitzmaurice and assisted by Stephen Sedgwick.
 Throughout the song, a piano is being played by David Campbell.